cosmos/gaia/docs/hub-overview/overview.md

 ## Cosmos Hub CLI

-`gaiacli` is a command-line interface that lets you interact with the Cosmos Hub. `gaiacli` is the only tool that supports 100% of the Cosmos Hub features, including accounts, transfers, delegation, and governance.
-Learn more about `gaiacli` with the [delegator's CLI guide](../delegators/delegator-guide-cli.md).
+`gaiad` is a command-line interface that lets you interact with the Cosmos Hub. `gaiad` is the only tool that supports 100% of the Cosmos Hub features, including accounts, transfers, delegation, and governance.
+Learn more about `gaiad` with the [delegator's CLI guide](../delegators/delegator-guide-cli.md).

 ## Running a full-node on the Cosmos Hub Mainnet